justinmeiners/efficient-programming-with-components/13_searching.md

 if it does what it's supposed to do in some absolute sense.
 It's very hard to prove it.

-I think one of the lessons of this particular lecture is how hard simple things are. lots of very bright people cannot give it a correct interface. same with `bsearch`.
+I think one of the lessons of this particular lecture is how hard simple things are. lots of very bright people cannot give it a correct interface.
+Same with `bsearch`.

 You might say, "Alex just talks about his beef with the standard committee."
 No.
-What I'm trying to tell you is that when you write things like that in your code,
-There will be some other guy using your code.
+What I'm trying to tell you is that when you write things like that in your code, There will be some other guy using your code.
 Always think about that other guy.
 The great flaw in most code I see is there is no consideration for the other guy.
 People think, "oh it works, so it's done."
 My dream is that we all write code thinking about other people.
 Then you say, "well, then I have to do more work."
 This is the beauty of sharing.
 You might have attended kindergarten and had a teacher that taught you it's good to share toys.
 She was right.

 [bsearch]: https://man7.org/linux/man-pages/man3/bsearch.3.html

 ## Linear search

 It would be very contrary to the way I do things to start with binary search.
 How could we do binary search if we cannot do linear search?
-In STL it is called [`std::find`][cpp-find] or `std::find_if`[^name].
+In STL it is called [`std::find`][cpp-find] or `std::find_if`[^name-of-find-function].

 Let's see how to write it.
 We can assume we know how to do it, and start from the top, or we could assume we don't know what we are doing, which is usually the case when starting new things.
 I seldom start writing code from the signature.
 I don't know what the signature is.
-I typically have some algorithmic idea, so I start with that, often an inner loop.
-Then write code inside out.
+I typically have some algorithmic idea, often an inner loop, so I start with that, Then write code inside out:

     while (first != last && ... find the element...) ++first;